TenichiYohkoh/ClassStuffdotjpg/TheLastJelly.md

 The tech for states came from the cat example you gave in class and the questions I asked about states basically being true false statements but simpler.

+My method to get the background to change was by using lerp which lets the color shift between a start color and end color kind of providing a gradient based on height determined by settings

 Something i may consider adding is to have an additional state where the jelly fish slowly travels upwards without pressing anything.